Epic of evolution: Narrative

 Evolution generally refers to biological evolution, but here it means a process in which the whole universe is a progression of interrelated phenomena, a gradual process in which something changes into a different and usually more complex form (emergence).
 It should not be "biologized" as it includes many areas of science.
 In addition, outside of the scientific community, the term evolution is frequently used differently from scientists' usage.
 This often leads to misunderstanding since scientists are viewing evolution from a different perspective.
 The same applies to the use of the term theory as used in the theory of evolution (see references for Evolution as theory and fact).

-This epic is not a long narrative poem but a series of events that form the proper subject for a laudable kind of tale.
+This epic is not a long narrative poem but a series of events that form the subject for a kind of tale.
 It is mythic in that it is a story of ostensibly historical events that serves to unfold part of the worldview of a people and explains a natural phenomenon.
 It is a form of myth that has an approach to investigation that is empirical or scientific.
 According to Joseph Campbell, myths serve two purposes—provide meaning for a maturing individual (an individuate) and how to be part of a community.
-This Epic does both.